Kwauth

 kwauth allows users to authenticate with the Klocwork Server.

-When an access control method has been configured (Basic, LDAP or NIS), all users need to authenticate with the Klocwork Server, either through a GUI login dialog or with kwauth.
+When an access control method has been configured (Basic, LDAP or NIS), all users need to authenticate with the Validate Server, either through a GUI login dialog or with kwauth.
 If not already authenticated, users will be prompted to run kwauth once before running one of the Klocwork command-line tools (except those which create a build specification, such as kwinject, kwwrap and kwant).

 kwauth prompts you to enter your user name and password.